 Toronto’s People’s Choice Award winner – generally a good predictor of awards season esteem – will be announced near the end of the festival.
 (Update: see winners further below.)

 Sex research movie for adults

-The male-focused sex research, featuring a bit of male nudity and, apparently, a not inconsiderable amount of same-sex lust and obsession, can be found in one of Toronto’s 100 world premieres: screenwriter-director Bill Condon’s U.S.-made biopic Kinsey, in which Northern Irish performer Liam Neeson plays New Jersey-born biologist/sexologist Alfred Kinsey (1894–1956), a controversial and revolutionary figure whose 1948 book Sexual Behavior in the Human Male shocked, horrified, and outraged post-World War II moralists in the United States and elsewhere.
+The male-focused sex research – featuring a bit of male nudity and, apparently, a not inconsiderable amount of same-sex lust and obsession – is bound to become one of Toronto’s highlights: screenwriter-director Bill Condon’s U.S.-made biopic Kinsey, in which Northern Irish performer Liam Neeson plays New Jersey-born biologist/sexologist Alfred Kinsey (1894–1956), a controversial and revolutionary figure whose 1948 book Sexual Behavior in the Human Male shocked, horrified, and outraged post-World War II moralists in the United States and elsewhere.